QuizzityMC/Peace/README.md

 # Canary-Client

-The As-of-yet nonexistent client for the Canary Chat app, written is HTML, CSS and TS.
+This is the hell edition of the Canary Client (It's not actually part of the project)

 **Installation**

-Coming soon
+Fork the repository, spin up a github pages site and you're set!

 **Connecting to Canary**

 Canary Chat is useable with all Spacebar-compatible clients.
-Simply enter https://chat.quizzity.tech/ as the instance, ad all will work!
+Simply enter https://chat.quizzity.tech/ as the instance, and all will work!